 Let’s navigate these life questions together

-Entering adulthood also means your relationships may start to change.
+Transitioning from a teen into adulthood also means your relationships may start to change.
 Friendships may become distant or relationships may become more serious.

 Becoming a young adult is a time of self-discovery and exploration of how your strengths apply in this new normal.
 Each day is a new opportunity and new journey to grow in your understanding of who you are and what makes you happy.